Theme

 What appears notable

-Based on the official materials, the main point of interest is the attempt to combine multilingual coverage, high-resolution output, voice design, and several levels of cloning control in one model family.
+Based on the official materials, what readers may want to notice is the attempt to combine multilingual coverage, high-resolution output, voice design, and several levels of cloning control in one model family.

 Before using